FluxxField/bionic-reading.nvim/README.md

  - Uses [nvim-notify](https://github.com/rcarriga/nvim-notify) for notifications if available
  - Now prompts to highlight file if file type is not in your config
  - Can enable/disable prompting ^
- - *NEW*: Added saccade_cadence to control how often words are highlighted
- - *NEW*: Added user command to set saccade_cadence
- - *NEW*: Can now use a syllable algorithm to highlight the first syllable in a word
+ - *NEW*: Now use a syllable algorithm to highlight the first syllable in a word
+ - *NEW*: You can now highlight on node type thanks to treesitter!

 ## Getting Started